systerel/S2OPC/README.md

   - FindServersOnNetwork service
   - RegisterServer2 service
   - RegisterNodes service
+  - Only if compiled with S2OPC_EXTERNAL_HISTORY_RAW_READ_SERVICE set to 1:
+    - HistoryRead service: ReadRaw only (implementation externalized to application)
   - Only if NOT compiled with S2OPC_NANO_PROFILE set to 1:
     - Subscription and MonitoredItem services (except TransferSubscriptions and SetTriggering)
   - Only if compiled with S2OPC_NODE_MANAGEMENT set to 1: